 The total dissolved solid which usually consist of inorganic materials dissolved in water (Wetzel, 1983) are essential in the life of aquatic bio-community, and water bodies normally containing 80 to 400mg/L of TDS are unlikely to support good fisheries (Bala and Bolorunduro, 2011).
 Total dissolved solids act directly on fish swimming in the water, causing death or reduction of growth rate and resistance to diseases; as low TDS could prevent successful development of eggs and larvae and reduce the abundance of food available to fish (Alabaster and Lloyd, 1980).
 Though the monthly values obtained from this study were lower than what was obtained by Mustapha (2008), Bala and Bolorunduru (2011) and Anago et al. (2013).
-The range recorde in this work are in line with the findings of (Bala and Bolorunduro, 2011).
+The range recorded in this work are in line with the findings of (Bala and Bolorunduro, 2011).

 Conductivity levels below 50μmhos/cm are regarded as low; those between 50-600μmhos/cm are medium while those above 600μmhos/cm are high conductivity (Anago et al., 2013).
 Thus the range of 124.50 -148μs/cm electrical conductivity obtained in this study indicates low conductivity of the reservoir when compared with findings of Mustapha (2008), Bala and Bolorunduro (2011) and Anago et al. (2013).
 A value above 50μS/cm but below 600μS/cm indicates medium conductivity of the Reservoirs.
 Boyd (1979) reported that natural water normally has conductivity ranges from 20- 1500μS/cm.
 The TDS and electrical conductivity parameters could be used as Morpho-Edaphic Index to estimate potential fish yield in the reservoir (Jenkins, 1982).

 Dissolved oxygen (DO) is by far the most important chemical parameter in aquaculture.
-Low dissolved oxygen levels are responsible for most fish kills, either directly or indirectly, than all other problems combined.
+Low dissolved oxygen levels are responsible for most fish kills, either directly or indirectly, then all other problems combined.
 The dissolved oxygen value recorded 5.40- 6.40ppm in Benue river indicated the water to be of good quality and will support fish production.
 Duodoroff and Fry (1959) recommended 5mg/l dissolved oxygen for warm fresh water fish species.
 Boyd (1979) reported that dissolved oxygen concentration of 3mg/L to 12mg/L will promote the growth and survival of fish in reservoirs.
 Oniye et al., (2002) reported mean oxygen concentration of 0.17mg/l in Zaria Dam, while the following values has also been reported at various reservoirs 4.8 – 8.2mg/l in Oyun Reservoir (Mustapha, 2008), 4.7 – 9.8mg/l in Sabke Reservoir (Bala and Bolorunduro, 2011), 2.24 – 3.46mg/l in Ona River Apata, Ibadan and 0.7 – 1.8mg/l in Awba Reservoir (Anago et al., 2013).

 6.0 Conclusions